donnydcy/serverSetup/README.md

 ```

-*I've install or recover 3 GPU servers by using this method.*
+*I've installed or recovered 3 GPU servers by using this method.*